Brand Hong Kong

 A:

-No. General interest classes, for example, a "Tai Chi course" or "cooking lesson", will not qualify as an employment-related course.
-Moreover, the course is not provided by an education provider.
+No. General interest classes, for example, a "Tai Chi course" or "cooking lesson", will not be qualified as an employment-related course.
+Moreover, the course is not provided by a specified education provider.

 Is the expense paid for a heavy goods vehicle driving course by a person who wishes to become a driver deductible?